Almendres Cromlech: Architecture

 The complex, organized in a circular pattern, is marked by a forest of about 95 granite monoliths, deposited in small groups.
 The older (Early Neolithic) monoliths are formed as two or three concentric circles of smaller monoliths in the western part of the complex, while the Middle Neolithic structures consist of two ellipses (irregular but concentric) and large menhirs.
 In the Late Neolithic phase the earlier constructions suffered modifications, transforming it into a site for social or religious rituals.
 Ninety-two of the menhirs form two grounds, which were built and oriented to different directions associated with the Equinox.

 Many of the stones were unearthed where they stood/fell, and were rebuilt/erected by Mario Varela Gomes, based on criteria established from research and rediscovery of the original bases.

 The complex's latitudinal position is about the same as the maximum moon elongation (38.55 degrees for 1500 BC); comparably, another latitude where this occurs is associated with Stonehenge (51.18 degrees for 2000 BC).

+The Carnac stones (Breton: Steudadoù Karnag) in Brittany, northwestern France, also share similarities with the Almendres Stones.
+The erection periods appear not very far apart and materials, layout, shape, positioning of stones likely erected by pre-Celtic people probably around 3300 BC, but some may date to as early as 4500 BC.

+None of these sites are still fully explained: burial grounds, places of Pagan worship, sacrificial rituals, rough calendars to mark the Summer solstice are some of their probable functions.

 Although there are many large solitary 2.5 to 3.5 metres rounded/elliptical stones, most are smaller and formed into groups.
 The cromlech occupies an area of 70 by 40 metres, oriented along an axial alignment northwest to southeast.
 The columns show signs of profound erosion, especially in those surfaces exposed to the elements, although decoration is still visible.
 These designs take the form of lines and radials, at least two on each stone.